scharris/sqljson-query/docs/tutorial.md

 ) q
 ```

-If we try executing the query in psql, supplying the value 'A' for parameter `catCode`, we should
+The SQL shown here is for a Postgres example database, for a MySQL database it will differ slightly.
+The
+generated SQL is database-specific generally, with the database type having been determined from the
+database metadata that was generated above and found at its standard location of `query-gen/dbmd/dbmd.json`.

+Open your preferred SQL execution tool for your database, and try executing the above SQL with 'A' for
-see output like the following:
+the `catCode` parameter.
+You should see output like the following:
 ```json lines
 {"drugName": "Test Drug 2", "cidPlus1000": 1198, "categoryCode": "A"}
 {"drugName": "Test Drug 4", "cidPlus1000": 1396, "categoryCode": "A"}